FLEXIBLE ADMINISTRATION AND ADJUSTABLE DOSING TO HELP MEET YOUR PATIENTS’ NEEDS

-Reduction of dose from 8 mg per kg to 4 mg per kg is recommended for management of certain dose-related laboratory changes including elevated liver enzymes, neutropenia, and thrombocytopenia.
+Reduction of dose from 8 mg/kg to 4 mg/kg is recommended for management of certain dose-related laboratory changes including elevated liver enzymes, neutropenia, and thrombocytopenia.

 ACTEMRA SC Administration

-Patients using ACTEMRA for subcutaneous administration should be instructed to inject the full amount in the syringe (0.9 ml), which provides 162 mg of ACTEMRA, according to the directions provided in the Instructions for Use.
+The recommended dosage for ACTEMRA SC is the same in both the prefilled syringe and the ACTPen autoinjector.
+Patients using ACTEMRA for subcutaneous administration should be instructed to inject the full amount in the syringe (0.9 ml) or full amount in the ACTPen autoinjector (0.9 ml), which provide 162 mg of ACTEMRA, according to the directions provided in the Instructions for Use.